 1.2.1.
-A boxer who has held or currently holds a professional license will be permitted to register as an Elite Boxer with England Boxing if the following conditions are met;
+A Boxer who has held or currently holds a professional license will be permitted to register as an Elite Boxer with England Boxing if the following conditions are met;

 - a.
-The professional experience of the boxer is declared - b.
-The professional license is relinquished - c.
-A report from the National Federation that issued the license is provided to inform England Boxing of any medical issues and the complete professional history of the boxer - d.
-The boxer is medically fit to box; this is to be determined by both the professional boxing organization/federation and England Boxing
+The professional experience of the Boxer does not exceed 6 bouts. - b.
+The professional experience of the Boxer is declared - c.
+The professional license is relinquished - d.
+A report from the National Federation that issued the license is provided to informEngland Boxing of any medical issues and the complete professional history of the Boxer - e.
+The Boxer is medically fit to box; this is to be determined by both the professional boxing organisation/federation and England Boxing.